mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 8. Return workspaces, e.g. reduced sample, reduced can , maybe partial workspaces (if MERGED has been selected)

-The basic workflow for this core can be see below:
+The basic work-flow for this core can be see below:

 ![](./Images/SANSSingleReductionCore.png)